Seagate/cortx/doc/integrations/AWS_EC2/README.md

 `sh /opt/seagate/cortx/provisioner/cli/virtual_appliance/bootstrap.sh`

-- After this has been completed run the `s3-sanity-test` script to make sure that we can add and remoce s3 objects.
+- After this has been completed run the `s3-sanity-test` script to make sure that we can add and remove s3 objects.

 `sh /opt/seagate/cortx/s3/scripts/s3-sanity-test.sh -e 127.0.0.1`